By Adam Smith, 21st Century

 After the horrors of WWII it was peace and time to repopulate.
 Enter the baby boomers and the unprecedented economic growth of the post-war period.
 Canadians were popping out babies by the literal dozen, and the need for employment and new housing and infrastructure for these expanding populations was driving growth in every way.
 Populations were growing, profits were growing, wages were growing, unions and organized labour were growing, and things were still very affordable.
 As the early boomers aged new hospitals and high schools were built, and then new universities.
 But with all that growth, inflation grew as well.

-As globalization was a relatively new phenomenon, and nations were still finding their footing in this new peacetime economy of massive growth, throughout the 50s and 60s there were a lot of swings of short recessions and booms.
-Unlike the last 40 years where most recessions and booms are entirely driven by speculation in the global casino of financial markets, in those days the real economy drove such things through actual fluctuations in supply and demand for physical materials.
+As globalization was a relatively new phenomenon, and nations were still finding their footing in this new peacetime economy of massive growth, throughout the 50s and 60s there were alot of swings of short recessions and booms.
+Unlike the last 40 years where most recessions and booms are entirely driven by speculation in the global casino of financial markets, in those days the real economy drove such things through actual fluctuations in supply and demand for physical materials and the resulting price swings in commodities.

 The rapid growth started to hit the limits of the productive capacity of the economy, and inflation started to become a creeping concern.
 Interestingly, this was also a more progressive time, when equality, both of income and quality of life, was much higher, union participation was greater, and the top marginal income tax rate was over 90%.
-Once upon a time taxes were another tool to fight inflation, a use for them that has fallen by the wayside.
+Once upon a time taxes were another tool to fight inflation, by removing money from the economy instead of merely making new money more expensive via interest rates, a use for taxes that has fallen by the wayside.
 Alas, the corporations love their profits and every government loves to brag about growth and employment, so they kept the economy running full steam ahead.

 Hit the early 60s and Canadians are seeing inflation creep up and interest rates get higher than ever in history and they’re not comfortable (people were outraged when rates first topped 4%, if they only knew what was to come decades later).
 The Coyne Affair was super public and monetary policy is center stage, eventually leading to the Porter Commission and the clause in the BoC Act allowing the finance minister to issue a directive to the governor should a disagreement arise.

-In 1962, due to the ineptitude of the Diefenbaker government and their public spat with Coyne (you don’t mess with a central banker without consequences from financial markets), the dollar was spiraling downward, and we had to go begging to the IMF, Fed, and BoE for $1 billion in funds to stabilize the dollar.
+In 1962, due to the Diefenbaker government’s mishandling of their public spat with Coyne (you don’t mess with a central banker without consequences from financial markets), the dollar was spiraling downward, and we had to go begging to the IMF, Fed, and BoE for $1 billion in funds to stabilize the dollar.
 Governor Crow theorized that perhaps under Governor Rasminsky’s leadership the BoC would have done more about inflation in the late 60s and early 70s were it not so chastened from the highly public Coyne Affair.
-But of course Crow’s obsessive quest to combat inflation involved cranking interest rates to historical punishing highs no matter how much deeper it drove our recession.
+But of course Crow’s obsessive quest to combat inflation in the 90s involved cranking interest rates to historically punishing highs no matter how much deeper it drove our recession.

 As inflation started to become a noticeable phenomenon, wage contracts, especially from public sector unions, started to be tied to inflation.
 In fact, the late 60s and early 70s were chock full of strikes and labour turmoil, as the labour force truly flexed its muscles more than any other time in history to get a greater share of the spoils of their labour.
+At one point Canada had a longer yearly labour stoppage than any other developed nation.
 This was all well and good while inflation was in the low singles, but then BAM: OPEC oil crisis.

 So OPEC takes revenge against US foreign policy by punishing the entire world and choking off oil supply, sending the price of oil into the stratosphere.
-While Canada is a bit more buffered from our own oil supply to weather the storm a little better, being as dependent on imports as we are, there is no escaping the resulting inflation.
+While Canada is a bit more buffered to weather the storm from our own oil supply, being as dependent on imports as we are, there is no escaping the resulting inflation.

 This all coincided with an environment of stagnant growth and persistent high unemployment, resulting in the combination of inflation and stagnation known as “stagflation”.
+One must also add that due to the gains of the Keynesian post-war period, both business and the public had expectations that economic wellbeing was a direct result of government action, and that ongoing government deficits were a perfectly acceptable reaction to stagflation, especially in combating unemployment (this was before the deficit hysteria of the 80s began in earnest).
 The oil crisis was an exogenous external inflationary event that was the catalyst for our own endogenous homegrown inflationary wage-price spiral triggered when the inflation clauses in those domestic labour wage contracts kicked in.
-Stagnant growth reduced federal revenues, which required deficit spending to prevent recession, but inflation ensured deficits rose exponentially, and the wage contracts tied to inflation ensured many unionized workers in the public sector were getting raises with the inflation, so the deficit grew even faster.
+Stagnant growth reduced federal revenues, which required deficit spending to prevent further recession, but inflation and rising interest rates caused deficits to rise exponentially, and the wage contracts tied to inflation ensured many unionized workers in the public sector were getting raises with the inflation, so the deficit grew even faster.
 And there begins a two decade journey to “lick inflation”.

 This history has been covered up by the government, as they also ordered the media not to cover the Bank of Canada lawsuit by COMER: